Per Diems for Dummies - Germany

 But once you get to terms with the extra workload, there's also lots to like about the system — both for employers and employees.
 Businesses don't need to come up with a reimbursement system, as the rules are already set by the government.

-As a result of this, employees generally have more than enough pocket money for their stay, enabling to spend the remainder on entertainment or other leisure activities — a nice perk
+As a result of this, employees generally have more than enough pocket money for their stay, enabling to spend the remainder on entertainment or other leisure activities — a nice perk, no?

 Bottom line, it’s a lot of stuff to deal with.
 But we can help.

 Depending on the duration and the location of a business trip, employees in Germany are entitled to a set amount of money every day — that's the per diem.
-The amounts are defined in the Einkommensteuergesetz, the German Income Tax Act.
+The overview of the amounts are defined in a separate resolution, based on the Einkommensteuergesetz, the German Income Tax Act.
 There are different rules for travel within the country and international trips.

 Trips within Germany